SNQ-2001/Twifter/README.md

 This library allows you to manipulate the Twitter API without a developer account.

-Currently only (Twitter API v1.1)[https://developer.twitter.com/en/docs/api-reference-index#twitter-api-standard] is supported.
+Currently only [Twitter API v1.1](https://developer.twitter.com/en/docs/api-reference-index#twitter-api-standard) is supported.

-I plan to support (Twitter API v2)[https://developer.twitter.com/en/docs/api-reference-index#twitter-api-v2] and Twitter private APIs in the future.
+I plan to support [Twitter API v2](https://developer.twitter.com/en/docs/api-reference-index#twitter-api-v2) and Twitter private APIs in the future.

-If you like the project, please `Star ⭐️`
+If you like the project, Please `Star ⭐️`

 ## Install